 Creating a digital product?
-Here's what to consider
+Here's what to consider!

-Don't get it twisted — focusing on your goals is a great piece of advice, and doubling down on what matters is a sure way to eliminate things that may sidetrack you from doing the important stuff.
-But make sure to focus on what's truly important, and you'll quickly see that launching your digital product won't be that much of an issue for you and your team.
+Don't get it twisted — focusing on your goals is a great piece of advice, and doubling down on what matters is a sure way to eliminate things that may distract you from doing the important stuff.
+But make sure to focus on what's truly important, and you'll quickly see that launching your digital product won't be that much of an issue for both you and your team.

 Understand your users

-As you're creating a digital product, make sure to look at it from the perspective of the user to understand who you're creating for.
-You've got to think like your digital product's users and develop an emotional connection with their position in order to see what they want and look for in a digital product you're about to introduce to the world.
+As you're creating a digital product, make sure to look at it from the perspective of the user to understand who you're creating it for.
+You've got to think like your digital product's users and develop an emotional connection with them in order to see what they will look for in the digital product you're about to introduce to the world.

 Use your resources wisely

 Let's say you want to dive into the world of e-commerce.
-You've got to figure out the e-commerce platform that will work best for your business.
-If you're serious about your venture, going for the wrong platform, or failing to set up one in a timely or money-saving manner, is a recipe for disaster — and it's a sure way to waste your resources in the long run.
+You've got to figure out which e-commerce platform will work best for your business.
+If you're serious about your venture, going for the wrong platform, or failing to set one up in a timely or cost-effective manner, is a recipe for disaster.
+In other words, it's a surefire way to waste your resources in the long run.
+That's why it's always a smart decision to ask a professional digital product agency for help.

-Getting feedback is the easy part, but you've got to act on it, for example by establishing action points and priorities.
-Finally, while it's on the Project Manager to make the final call, make sure you listen to all the parties involved in your project.
-And that involves going through all the feedback and sharing feedback-based input back with your team, sometimes many times over.
-You should always remember that in the end, your product is built to suit the customer, and as such, their feedback is of great importance.
-By embracing their suggestions, and turning them into reality, you will be able to greatly improve your product and develop a better offering that meets the market's and the stakeholder's demands, ensuring a successful product launch.
+You should always remember that in the end, your product is built to suit the customer's needs, and as such, their feedback is of great importance.
+By embracing their suggestions and turning them into reality, you will be able to greatly improve your product and develop a better offering that meets both the market's and the stakeholder's demands, ensuring a successful product launch.

 Find the right people